nutratech/blog/content/posts/2022/08/18/anxiety-safe-effective-treatment.rst

 ***

-In the case of CBD, it can be *too* calming and disrupt methylation status (epigentic age).
+In the case of CBD, it can be *too* calming and disrupt methylation status (epigenetic age).

 NAC
 ***

-N-acetyl-cysteine has anti-glutamatergic (calming) and pro-glutathione (antioxidant) effects.
+N-acetyl-cysteine has anti-glutamate (calming) & pro-glutathione (antioxidant) effects.
 It is frequently studied in the context of mental stress and disorder (depression, anxiety, schizophrenia, OCD, and more).

 The negatives to NAC include heartburn and its fully synthetic status (not produced in the body or by plants).
 As a compound, it is also not the most